nj142/ECS_851_final_project/README.md

 ---

 ## 🌐 Project Summary
-When studying ice cover dynamics on lakes and ponds in cold climates, determining freeze-up dates is challenging—especially at high latitudes due to low sun angles and frequent cloud cover during the freeze-up season.
+When studying ice cover dynamics on lakes and ponds in cold climates, determining freeze-up dates is challenging-- especially at high latitudes due to low sun angles and frequent cloud cover during the freeze-up season.
 This project applies **machine learning techniques** to detect and analyze **lake freeze-up timing** globally using Sentinel-2 imagery.
 The repository includes a reproducible Jupyter-based workflow for classifying freeze-up stages within 50×50 km grid cells containing high-resolution lake masks.
 The workflow outputs lake-specific time series of ice cover, integrating validation datasets, rapid GEE preprocessing, and temporal analysis.